rakhimov/cppdep/README.rst

 - Rewrite in Python, unifying ``adep/cdep/ldep`` into one tool.
 - Project analysis configuration with an XML file.
 - Remove file alias support
-  since the file name length limitation is much more relaxed that it was 20 years ago.
+  since the file name length limitation is much more relaxed than it was 20 years ago.
 - Support for multiple package groups and packages
 - Support for exporting final dependency graph to Graphviz dot format.